 (2) Division (F)(1) of this section does not apply in the case of either of the following:

 (b) Any student who has previously received a grant pursuant to any provision of this section, including prior to the section's amendment by H.B.
-1 of the 128th general assembly, and who meets all other eligibility requirements of this section.
+1 of the 128th general assembly, effective July 17, 2009, and who meets all other eligibility requirements of this section.

 (3) The chancellor shall adopt rules for the notification of all institutions whose students will be ineligible to participate in the grant program pursuant to division (F)(1) of this section.